 Horse Racing - Rule 4 Rules

 If your horse racing bet hasn’t returned as much as you thought it would, the first action to take is to check if the race was affected by a 'Rule 4' (or R4).
-The quickest way to do so is by using the Sky Bet Horse Racing Form & Stats service; available in the bottom-left hand corner of the Sky Bet site.
+The quickest way to do so is by using our Account History or Settled bets options within the My Account area.

 Rule 4 (or Rule 4(c) to give it it's full title) is a Tattersalls Rule of Racing which governs all Horse Racing to compensate for the later withdrawal of a horse or runner in your chosen race.
 To explain the spirit of the rule in it's simplest terms, please consider the following hypothetical example: